Career Timeline of Son Heung-min: Major Achievements and Milestones

 June 2016: 2016 Summer Olympics

-On 12 March 2017, Son Heung-min scored his first Spurs hat trick in the FA Cup against Millwall in a 6-0 win.
-During the game he was racially abused by some Millwall fans.
+On 12 March 2017, Son Heung-min scored his first Spurs hat trick in the FA Cup against Millwall in a 6–0 win.
+During the match, he was racially abused by Millwall fans.

-On 18 May 2017, Son Heung-min scored twice against Leicester City as part of a 6-1 victory.
-This made him, Harry Kane, and Dele Alli the first trio of Spurs players with over 20 goals in the season.
+On 18 May 2017, Son Heung-min scored a brace away to Leicester City as part of a 6–1 victory.
+He scored 21 goals in all competitions.

-In September 2017, Son was part of the South Korean team that secured qualification for the 2018 World Cup after a 0–0 draw against Uzbekistan on 5 September 2017.
+In September 2017, Son was part of the team that qualified for the 2018 World Cup after a 0-0 draw against Uzbekistan.

 September 2017: First goal of the 2017-18 season

-On 13 September 2017, Son Heung-min scored his first goal of the 2017–18 season in the UEFA Champions League game against Borussia Dortmund at Wembley Stadium, which Spurs won 3–1.
+On 13 September 2017, Son Heung-min scored his first goal of the 2017–18 season in the UEFA Champions League game against Borussia Dortmund at Wembley Stadium.

-On 28 February 2018, Son Heung-min scored twice and assisted Fernando Llorente as Tottenham beat Rochdale 6-1 in the fifth round of the FA Cup.
-A penalty converted by Son was overruled by the video assistant referee.
+On 28 February 2018, Son Heung-min scored a brace and assisted Fernando Llorente as Tottenham beat Rochdale 6–1 in the FA Cup.
+Son's penalty goal was overruled by VAR.

 In June 2018, Son was selected for the 23-man squad for the World Cup.
-On 23 June 2018, he scored a notable goal from outside the penalty area against Mexico; however, his team lost 2–1.
+On June 23, he scored a goal against Mexico, but his side was defeated.
+On June 27, he scored against Germany, sealing their elimination.

 On July 2018, Son signed a new five-year deal extending his contract with Tottenham until 2023.

-October 2018: Scored Brace in 150th Game for Tottenham
+October 2018: Scored a brace in 150th game for Tottenham

 In October 2018, Son scored a brace in his 150th game for Tottenham in the 2018–19 EFL Cup match against West Ham.